keelancook/missions-center/for-faculty/mission-trips-faculty/professor-expectations.md

 3. Ensure all students have turned in the appropriate coursework.
    * Make sure to collect the student thank you letters that they have written to donors.
      * Faculty members are responsible for collecting these on or after the trip and turning them into the CGCS.
-   * Faculty will then grade the student assignments and submit their grades to Registrar for the course as with any other course.
+   * Faculty will then grade the student assignments and submit their grades to Registrar for the course, as with any other course.
 4. **Turn in receipts to THE CGCS ASAP.**
-5. Send to CGCS **Communication Specialist** a list of students who could share a story to promote mission trips in the future.
+5. Send to the CGCS **Communication Specialist** a list of students who could share a story to promote mission trips in the future.
-   * Select 1-2 students to share a testimony from the trip for the CGCS social media
+   * Select 1–2 students to share a testimony from the trip on the CGCS social media.
 6. Select trip scholarship recipients.
 The Financial Aid Office has created a scholarship for students specifically going on mission trips.
 As the professor, you will be in charge of choosing the student(s) who will receive the scholarship.
-   * Outstanding student performance and character on a short-term mission trip qualifies 1-2 students from each trip for a new scholarship from financial aid for the year.
+   * Outstanding student performance and character on a short-term mission trip qualifies 1–2 students from each trip for a new scholarship from financial aid for the year.
 The scholarship will be applied to tuition for the next semester.

 ---